 These metrics are different than the ones used by traditional billing solutions, which focus on one-time measurements such as selling price, gross revenue, and close rates.

-6. Business intelligence and analytics
+6. Subscription business intelligence and analytics

 - annual recurring revenue (ARR)